 North-south cross-sections of the zonal mean wind component and temperature at the longitude of Darwin (131° E) illustrate the vertical structure of the large-scale flow and the evolution of temperatures in the tropopause cold trap (Fig. 3).
-During the premonsoon (November/December) the monsoon trough (black solid line) was located north of Darwin.
+Only isolines for temperatures below the lowest temperatures observed at the mid-latitude tropopause (about -67° C) are shown to highlight the tropical upper troposphere.
+During the pre-monsoon (November/December) the monsoon trough (black solid line) was located north of Darwin.
 Consequently, the low level flow at Darwin was easterly.
 Easterlies prevailed throughout the troposphere and the lower stratosphere in December 2005 when the Southern Hemisphere subtropical jet was sufficiently far south, (Fig. 3b).
 In November (Fig. 3a), however, a series of Rossby wave breaking events caused a double jet structure (Fig. 3a) with the northern part extending towards the equator and inducing westerly winds between 400 and 100 hPa over Darwin.
 During a few days these westerlies even extended into the lower troposphere.
 The easterly trades were thus not well established in November but low winds often dominated in the lower troposphere.
 In January, the monsoon trough was established south of Darwin (Fig. 3c).
 A deep layer of westerlies characteristic of the monsoon extended from the surface to about 300 hPa changing to a pronounced easterly flow aloft due to the presence of the upper-level anticyclone (cf. Fig. 2d).

-As indicated by the temperature contours, the tropopause cold trap region was quite broad extending from at least 10°S to 10°N centered on the equator.
-Cold point tropopause temperatures at Darwin were only about 1° warmer than in the core region and were coldest in December and January with monthly means of about -85°C, close to the values reported by Selkirk (1993) for the STEP campaign.
+As indicated by the temperature contours, the tropopause cold trap region was quite broad extending from at least 10° S to 10° N centered on the equator.
+Cold point tropopause temperatures at Darwin were only about 1° warmer than in the core region and were coldest in December and January with monthly means of about -85° C, close to the values reported by Selkirk (1993) for the STEP campaign.